patriot010205/patriot010205.github.io/README.md

 A modern, responsive website for the Elixir South 2024 tech conference in Greenville, SC.

+This is an exercise for a take home assigment.

 ## About the Conference

 Elixir South 2024 is the premier Elixir conference in the Southeast, featuring: